Employment Abandonment in Ontarioachkarlaw-admin

-What is Employment Abandonment?
+What is Employment Abandonment in Ontario?

 Employment abandonment occurs when an employee takes steps to indicate they have resigned without formally notifying the employer.
 This includes consistently and consecutively failing to attend the workplace without informing the employer of the intention to be absent.